AdriaPadilla/Twitter-API-V2-full-archive-Search-academics/README.md

 Here you will find a fully functional example of how "Search Tweets" Endpoint (Twitter API V2) works.
 You'll need:
 - Access to the full [Twitter Archive for Academic Research](https://developer.twitter.com/en/solutions/academic-research)
-- A Bearer Token (once your access is aproved, you'll need to create a new app and generate de Token).
+- A Bearer Token (once your access is aproved, you'll need to create a new app and generate the Bearer Token).

 ## Versions
-I created two versions for the same script
+I created two versions for the same script:
-- **DB version**: Will dump all data from the Twitter API to a MySQL database.
+- **DataBase version**: Will dump all data from the Twitter API to a MySQL/MariaDB database.
 - **Local Version**: Will create a .json file for each loop (500 tweets per loop).
-When all data is downloaded, the script generates a .csv with all the data requested.
-One file for each different query defined in capture_jobs.csv (read more info below).
+When all data is downloaded, the script generates a .csv pharsing all .json files downloaded.

-### Recommended Version
+### What version should I use ?
-Some data extractions can be very extensive, resulting in large datasets of information.
-If you choose the local version, this will generate large numbers of .JSON files.
-In addition, the system must process these files to generate the final dataset, which can be very memory intensive.
-If you are going to make very large requests, I recommend using the database version, since it stores information more progressively and management is much simpler and requires fewer resources.
+Some data requests could be extensive and intensive, resulting in large datasets and long waiting times (hours).
+Choose the local version if you're going to do a selective download.
+Also, keep in mind: after data request (that will be stored in .Json), your system need to process these files to generate the final dataset in .csv format.
+This process can be RAM intensive.
+If you are going to make large requests, I'ld recommend you using the database version, since data from API is dumped directly to MySql/MariaDB, avoiding JSON files.

 ## Before Using